WICG/client-hints-infrastructure/README.md

 "foo.com" "bar.com"), ch-example-2="foobar.org"` as part of a top-level navigation
 response will delegate the `example` hint to the "foo.com" and "bar.com" origins and `example-2` to the "foobar.org" origin.
-So, the client would know that it had explicit permission from the first party to send these hints to these third parties, so that these third parties could perform content adaptation based on them.
+So, the client would know that it had explicit permission from the first-party to send these hints to these third parties, so that these third parties could perform content adaptation based on them.